 Measuring Landing Page Optimization

-What’s left to discuss is how you can ascertain whether or not your landing pages are optimized.
-How do you find out if your landing page headline actually persuades visitors to scroll the page and if the CTA button copy is enticing enough to get them to click?
+What’s left to discuss is how you can ascertain whether or not your post-click landing pages are optimized.
+How do you find out if your post-click landing page headline actually persuades visitors to scroll the page and if the CTA button copy is enticing enough to get them to click?

 Heat maps are used for analysing the behaviour of visitors on a web page.
-The data collected through heat maps allows you to gauge if visitors are having trouble finding what they are looking for on the page.
+The data collected through heat maps allow you to gauge if visitors are having trouble finding what they are looking for on the page.

-For example, with the help of a heat map you can tell if visitors aren’t clicking the CTA button or if they’re clicking an element that’s not clickable.
-The insights you collect with heat maps, can then be used to test your pages and increase conversion rates.
+For example, with the help of a heat map, you can tell if visitors aren’t clicking the CTA button or if they’re clicking an element that’s not clickable.
+The insights you collect with heat maps can then be used to test your pages and increase conversion rates.

 There are basically three types of heat maps: